yorkmodular/squascillator-vco/README.md

 There are no special build requirements - the parts count is actually quite low.
 There are a pair of surface-mount Schmitt trigger inverters but these are pre-soldered.

 Both pots should be linear taper - pretty much any value will work fine (I recommend 10k or 20k).
 50k is a good value for the fine-tune trimmer.

+The Squascillator and the XO106r5 share the same firmware.